filipsPL/NCN-github-OA/README.md

    <br />:warning: Polish grants **do not** work with the dedicated field "grants/funding"
    - More information on the format and fields are [available here](https://developers.zenodo.org/#introduction)
    - The format of the file is json
-   - license: for data sets it has to be CC0 1.0.
+   - license: our grant agency requries the datasets to be licensed under CC0 1.0.
 What about software? :question:

 <br />